klangman/CinnamonBurnMyWindows/README.md

 https://github.com/Schneegans/Burn-My-Windows

 **Please go to the above link and support their project since this is merely a port of their fine work!**

+## Requirements

+Cinnamon 6.2 (Mint 22) or better.

+This extension needs the Cinnamon.GLSLEffect class which is only available in Cinnamon 6.2.
+I had attempted to work around this issue in order to support older versions of Cinnamon but so far I have not been successful.

+## Known issues

+In the setting configure window under the "Effect Settings" tab, when changing the "Show setting for effect" drop-down to a different effect, sometimes the contents under the "Effect Specific Settings" title will not properly update so that only a subset of the available options are visible.
+I believe this is a Cinnamon bug.
+You can force Cinnamon to properly redraw the options by selecting the "General" tab then selecting the "Effect Settings" tab again.
+After that, the complete set of "Effect Specific Settings" should be visible.

+When closing the Steam Client "setting" window the 'close window effect' does not get a chance to act before the window disappears, resulting in the closing effect to show where the window had existed but otherwise has no negative effect.

 ### Currently these effects are working in Cinnamon: